 The good thing is that there are countless incredible things to see and life-changing experiences to have in this wide, wide world.
-Half the battle is knowing about them, though, so today we’re bringing you 20 experiences to add to your travel bucket list.
-If you do even a few of these things, you’ll be better traveled than most of us, so here’s to baby steps…
+Half the battle is knowing about them.
+So, today we’re bringing you 20 experiences to add to your travel bucket list.
+If you do even a few of these things, you’ll be better traveled than most of us, so here’s to baby steps.

 A vision of towering limestone rainforest islands surrounded by emerald-green waters, Hạ Long Bay in the Gulf of Tonkin, Vietnam, includes more than 1600 islands and islets, most of which are uninhabited.
 The area provides lots of interest for sightseers, scuba divers, rock climbers, and hikers alike.

-Located on the North Island of New Zealand, the Champagne Pool is a terrestrial hot spring formed by a hydrothermal eruption 900 years ago and it belongs on your travel bucket list.
+Located on the North Island of New Zealand, the Wai-O-Tapu Champagne Pool is a terrestrial hot spring formed by a hydrothermal eruption 900 years ago and it belongs on your travel bucket list.
 Its name derives from its abundance of flowing carbon dioxide that causes a similar bubbling to champagne, and its unusual colors come from mineral deposits.
 Water in the pool is around 163° Fahrenheit—swimming is not recommended.